 In 1844, young people of Massachusetts were treated to a new board game: Pope and Pagan, or Siege of the stronghold of Satan by the Christian army.

-The most dramatic act the Massachusetts Know-Nothing's undertook was the burning to the Ursaline Convent in Charlestown in 1834.
-As the movement matured it became more of a mainstream political party until it petered out in the mid-1800s.
+The most dramatic act by the Massachusetts Know-Nothings was the burning to the Ursaline Convent in Charlestown in 1834.
+The movement grew into more of a mainstream political party until it petered out in the mid-1800s.

 William Ives would continue in the board game and publishing business until he died, in 1874.
 Stephen Baldwin Ives broke off and went into business in Boston importing luxury goods, though he remained a Salem resident and was active in politics until his death in 1883.
-The Ives’s greatest influence, however, was perhaps on a young man, George Parker, who took a liking to the games the Ives' produced.
+The Ives’s greatest influence, however, was perhaps on a young man, George Parker, who took a liking to the games produced by the Ives brothers.

 Parker would grow up and buy the Ives’ game company, but he found their moralizing a bit heavy handed.
 His new company, Parker Brothers, would keep the game board format, but instead of reinforcing anti-Irish prejudice or morality, Parker made greed the focus of his best-selling game, Monopoly.

 This story updated in 2022.